NUKnightLab/scenevr-author/README.md

 ### Node environment setup

-To set up the Javascript packages, run `npm install` and then `npm run start` to set up live reloading of Javascript files.
+To set up the Javascript packages, run `npm install` If you're developing HTML and CSS, run `npm run watch` to set up live reloading of Javascript files.
+If nothing else, you'll need to run `npm run build` the first time you check out the repository (this command is included in `npm run devinit`)

 ### Local SSL setup
-Second, Google Authentication requires using SSL.
+Google Authentication requires using SSL.
 So, even for local development, you must run your test server under SSL.
+The easy way to do this is with `npm run makecert` which handles the details below

 first, execute this command in the local root of the repository:

-`openssl req -x509 -sha256 -nodes -days 10000 -newkey rsa:2048 -keyout local_only.key -out local_only.crt`
+`openssl req -x509 -nodes -days 10000 -newkey rsa:2048 -out local_only.crt -config self_signed.cfg`

 Use exactly these names for the key and cert file and store them in the root of your repository (they are `.gitignore`d).
 (Note that the hardcoded paths to the files require that you start the app from the root of the repository)